The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JsonWebToken jwt = parser.parse(token);

-You can also use it to customize the way the token is verified or decrypted.
+You can also use it to customize how the token is verified or decrypted.
 For example, one can supply a local SecretKey:

 package org.acme.security.jwt;